Assemblyman Karl Brabenec fields questions from Chester Academy students

 Young Life.
 Politician addresses concerns while visiting Participation in Government classes.

-In response to a question about whether Republicans face more media backlash, Karl Brabenec said it is important to get information from multiple sources rather than relying on one perspective.
-He explained that republicans often turned to outlets like Fox News and Newsmax, which tend to focus more on republican viewpoints than democratic ones.
+In response to a question about whether republicans face more media backlash, Karl Brabenec said it is important to get information from multiple sources rather than relying on one perspective.
+He explained that Republicans often turned to outlets like Fox News and Newsmax, which tend to focus more on republican viewpoints than democratic ones.

-Another student asked why should people continue to support him.
-Brabenec responded that due to his constituent service, people are more likely to support him.
+Brabenec responded to a question about why people should continue to support him, by referencing his constituent service.
 He explained that helping residents with issues such as passport problems, and other local concerns is a major reason why voters continue to choose him.

 Overall, the visit gave students the opportunity to ask meaningful and sometimes challenging questions.
 It provides insight into political decision-making and highlights the importance of staying informed and involved as a young voter.